What to do

 Part 1

-You will select which discipline you would like to perform and choose a specific item from within that discipline.
-This selection will be done in your class and you may choose to work in groups.
+Select a discipline you would like to perform and choose a specific item from within that discipline.
+This selection will be done in your class, and you may choose to work in groups.
 Record what you know about:

 • the origins and contexts of the discipline